Experimental characterization of fragile topology in an acoustic metamaterial

+This establishes that the lowest two sets of bands are fragile based on experimental data alone.
 The bands 1\&2 have the ``missing'' EBR induced from Wyckoff position $1a$ which does not host an acoustic cavity.
-In this case, fragility has a direct spectral consequence in the form of spectral flow.
-We quickly review how to establish this fact and how to arrive at the expected number of states crossing the gap between bands two and three.
-Full details can be found in the companion paper [\onlinecite{Zhida}].
+In this case, fragility has a spectral consequence in the form of spectral flow.
+We quickly review how to establish this.
+Details can be found in the companion paper [\onlinecite{Zhida}].

 The simplest approach is given by a real-space picture.\cite{Zhida} One can characterize all states below the spectral gap of a finite sample by their transformation properties under the $C_2$ symmetry around the central $1a$ position.
-This allows us to write a real space index (RSI)\cite{Zhida}
+This allows us to write a real space index (RSI) \cite{Zhida}

 which counts the imbalance between $C_2$--odd and $C_2$--even states, cf. Fig.~\ref{fig:dispersion}.B.
 One can now smoothly disconnect the sample in a $C_2$--symmetric way, cf. Fig.~\ref{fig:setup}.G, and reconnect it with the opposite hopping sign.
 The initial and final dynamics are related by a gauge transformation, where we multiply all degrees of freedom in one half of the sample by minus one.
 However, this gauge-transformation turns $C_2$--even into $C_2$--odd states.
-Hence, we expect a number of $\delta$ states flowing through the gap during this cutting and reconnecting procedure.
+Hence, we expect $\delta$ states flowing through the gap during this cutting and reconnecting procedure.

 The remaining task is to bind this RSI $\delta$ to the decomposition in Eq. (\ref{eqn:decomp}).
-This can be achieved by an exhaustive analysis of all EBRs in a given space group, akin to the matching exercise to establish fragility.\cite{Zhida} For our situation we find\cite{si}
+This can be achieved by an exhaustive analysis of all EBRs in a given space group, akin to the matching exercise to establish fragility.\cite{Zhida} For our situation we find \cite{si}

-Therefore, we expect one $C_2$--even state to cross from the upper to the lower set of bands and an opposite flow of a $C_2$--odd state.